 Car Accidents | Compensation for Your Losses

-The injured party in a motor vehicle accident may be able to recover damages from the party or parties who caused the accident, and our auto accident attorneys in Baton Rouge can help.
+The injured party in an auto accident may be able to recover damages from the party or parties who caused the accident, and our car accident attorneys can help.

 Spouse’s Damages: Loss of Consortium

 Even if the husband or wife of the victim was not in the car at the time of the crash, he or she may also be experiencing a loss.
 Almost every state recognizes the claim of loss of consortium, which refers to the negative effect the accident has had on the marital relationship.
 This can include loss of companionship, comfort, assistance, or sexual relations and affection.
 Loss of consortium can be temporary or permanent.